inab/rd-connect-user-management/INSTALL-API.md

 # RD-Connect user management API installation

+This document explains how to install and setup RD-Connect User Management REST API.

 For the user-management REST API these additional dependencies are required:

 * Dancer2
 * Plack::Middleware::CrossOrigin
 * Plack::Middleware::Deflater
 * FCGI	(needed by Plack::Handler::FCGI)
-* A web server with a proper setup.
+* A web server, like Apache, with a proper setup.

 ## Deployment
 1. Check you have installed gcc, cpan, the development version of Perl and [APG](http://www.adel.nursat.kz/apg/ "Another Password Generator") (which is available in EPEL):